 In recent years, the G7 and G20 have strengthened their cooperation in areas with a “mission focus”.
 These include missions related to a sustainable and just energy transition, such as energy access, subsidies, energy efficiency and increasingly renewable energy.
 But as cooperation is voluntary, progress has been limited.
 Multilateral fora such as UN SEA4All and IRENA focus on sustainable decarbonisation of the global economy but lack funding and the ability to implement efficient policy instruments to drive transition.
 The Clean Energy Ministerial (CEM) and Mission Innovation (MI) work to scale up clean energy research, development, and policies and standards in key sectors.
 But issues including capacity building, shifting of consumer preferences, governance of technology and raw materials’ supply chains, creating standards and rules for decarbonisation, and stranded asset risks are largely unaddressed.

 As the world gradually gets on track setting targets, the challenge is to match this with incentives, frameworks and regulations to accelerate decarbonisation of the global economy in a sustainable way.
-What is needed is a multi-level, multilateral governance architecture that is mission-focused to keep up the pace and flexible to deal with uncertainty in the transition.
+What is needed is a multi-level, multilateral global governance architecture that is mission-focused to keep up the pace and flexible to deal with uncertainty in the transition.

 Reducing complexity while streamlining efforts at the multilateral level